Frequently asked questions

 Autism spectrum disorders (ASD) include several conditions such as Autistic Disorder, Asperger's Syndrome, and Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
 These conditions share common characteristics but differ in terms of severity and specific symptoms.

-To create an autism-friendly home, we can establish a structured and predictable routine, reduce sensory overload, use clear and consistent communication, and create a safe, calming space.
-Involving our child in setting up their environment can also be very beneficial.
+Creating an autism-friendly home involves establishing a structured and predictable routine, reducing sensory overload, using clear and consistent communication, and creating a safe, calming space.
+Involving your child in setting up their environment can also be very beneficial.